zaboople/essay/Software/OOP.md

 # OOP For Beginners, or, Why OOP Is Useful

-A long time ago I was talking to a very smart and experienced computer programmer who lamented to me that no matter how much he tried, OOP just didn't make sense to him, and this really bothered me: I knew good and well he was capable, so what eluded him?
+A long time ago I was talking to a very smart and experienced computer programmer who lamented that no matter how much he tried, OOP just didn't make sense to him.
+This really bothered me: I knew good and well he was capable, so what eluded him?
 In hindsight it's hard to say for sure; C++ might have been half the problem, but I think he was actually struggling with this question: *Why bother?*

 The basic answer is: Scope control.
 OOP is aesthetically appealing to a lot of programmers, leading to all sorts of nonsensical explanations, but scope control is where it really wins.
 If you can understand that much, I think you'll "get it".